 A good night’s sleep can do wonders for your mental and cognitive health.
 It helps keep us focused, alert and simply happier.

-But now, a brand new study has found that getting the right amount of rest each night could also be the key to avoiding a serious danger down the road, like a major heart event, possibly even stroke.
+And research has found that getting the right amount of rest each night could also be the key to avoiding a danger down the road, like a major heart event, possibly even stroke.

 But, like the story of Goldilocks reminds us, to benefit the most from sleep we need to find the sweet spot — not too much and not too little, but just right…